7 Ways to Fight College Application Stress

 Got a case of application stress?
 Feel pressured to ace tests, write brilliant essays, and create perfect apps?
 Worried about getting in?
 Here's help.

-Every year, high school seniors run the gauntlet of applying to college—and survive.
+Every year, high school seniors run the gauntlet of applying to college — and survive.
 But when you're in the middle of it, it is tough to gain perspective.
 Rest assured that many, many students have been in your predicament.
-Those students, and the counselors that help them, have passed along the following tips to help keep your fears at bay.
+Those students, and the counselors that helped them, have passed along the following tips to help keep your fears at bay.

 How to Relax While Applying to College